Gordon Highlanders: New Armies

-The 1st Garrison Battalion, originally raised as the 12th Battalion, was formed in 1916 of soldiers unfit for front line duties.
-It was sent to India and served with the 2nd (Rawalpindi) Division from March 1917, and was subsequently on operations during the Third Anglo-Afghan War.
+The 1st Garrison Battalion, originally raised as the 12th Battalion, was formed in October 1916 of soldiers unfit for front line duties.
+It was sent to India in March 1917, and was stationed in Rawalpindi from April 1919.
+It served in the 2nd (Rawalpindi) Division and was subsequently on operations during the Third Anglo-Afghan War.

 The folk singer and Scottish Traveller Jimmy MacBeath served with the regiment during the war.

 Second World War

 The 1st Battalion, Gordon Highlanders was a Regular Army battalion that served originally with the 2nd Infantry Brigade, part of the 1st Infantry Division, and was sent to France in September 1939, shortly after the declaration of war, as part of the British Expeditionary Force (BEF): it remained there until May 1940.
 On 7 March 1940 the 1st Battalion exchanged with the Territorial Army 6th Battalion and transferred to the 153rd Infantry Brigade, part of the 51st (Highland) Division.
 The battalion served with the 51st Division during the Battle of France in 1940 when they were trapped and the majority of the division was forced to surrender at Saint-Valéry-en-Caux, with very few men escaping capture.
 The 1st Battalion was, however, reformed in the United Kingdom in August 1940 and went on to serve with the second formation of the 51st (Highland) Division (formed by redesignation of the 9th (Highland) Infantry Division throughout the rest of the Second World War, serving in North Africa at El Alamein, Tunisia, Sicily and North-western Europe, ending the war in Germany.

 The 2nd Battalion was based in Malaya as part of the Singapore garrison and fought in the battle for Singapore in February 1942, surrendering along with 130,000 other British Commonwealth soldiers on 15 February.
 The men of this battalion suffered more casualties as prisoners of war in Japanese captivity than they did during the fighting on Singapore Island and Malaya.
 The 2nd Battalion was reformed in May 1942 by redesignation of the 11th Battalion, itself the former 50th Holding Battalion.
 The battalion became part of the 227th (Highland) Brigade in the 15th (Scottish) Division and landed in Normandy on 23 June 1944.
 They were involved in the heavy fighting around Cheux and Tourville-sur-Odon in Normandy, the fight for the Netherlands and in the Rhineland Campaign in Germany near to the end of the war.

 Men of the 2nd Battalion, Gordon Highlanders during the assault on Tilburg in October 1944.

 The 4th (City of Aberdeen) Battalion served as a Machine Gun Battalion in the Battle of France and was later converted to a Royal Artillery regiment on 1 November 1941, becoming the 92nd Anti-Tank Regiment, Royal Artillery, as part of the 9th Armoured Division, but saw no active service during the war.

 British tanks supported by men of the 2nd Battalion, Gordon Highlanders in the Netherlands in November 1944.